 - Penalty: If an organization fails to provide a written disclosure, the penalty is $10 per contribution, not to exceed $5K per fundraising event or solicitation.

 If your nonprofit has 501(c)(3) tax-exempt status, make sure you file for the organization's 990 Annual Information Return every year.
 Make sure to have the board review it before submission as well.
 If this document goes unfiled for three consecutive years, then the tax-exempt status will be automatically revoked.
 Your nonprofit will have to reapply for tax-exempt status, and no one wants to spend the time or money filling out Form 1023 again.
 So, save yourself the hassle and file it.

 While dealing with the IRS can be stressful and if we are honest sometimes scary, it does not have to be that way.
 Getting advice from professionals who regularly engage with the IRS can alleviate your worries and strengthen confidence that your nonprofit is following all the rules.
 At Mission Counsel, we know nonprofit leaders have a wide range of skills and great passion for their mission.
-However, if you feel like interpreting IRS lingo is not your strong suit, let us help.
-Schedule a free 15-minute consultation with us.
+However, if you feel like interpreting IRS lingo is not your strong suit, let us help by scheduling a Mission Discovery Session.